 EID CARD COMPETITION

-The Department of Children’s Services are running our Eid competition for the second year following last year’s success and invite all the young people of Bradford to produce two images that can be used in celebration cards for the Council to be sent out during the two Eid celebrations in 2025.
+The Department of Children’s Services are running our Eid competition for the third year following last two years success and invite all the young people of Bradford to produce two images that can be used in celebration cards for the Council to be sent out during the two Eid celebrations in 2026.

 Judges will be looking for imaginative and eye-catching designs that can be used for: